godhelpjun/mk-sql-data/FETCH-..-USING.md

 You have to define [[DBPARAMS]] before you can use this feature. mk-sql-data will then try to fetch the possible relating data from the table in the database with the SELECTSTATEMENT you have provided.

-You can declare more than one column names in the FIELDLIST.
+You can declare more than one column name in the FIELDLIST.

 ## Syntax:
 ```